lainproliant/indenti/README.md

 print str(sb)
 ```

-# About XmlWriter
+# About XmlFactory
-XmlWriter is a python module that facilitates the generation of
-XML markup.
 Via XmlFactory, any node name can be specified as
 an attribute, which returns a functor to create a new node.

 Example Usage, XmlWriter(A CherryPy HTML Servlet):
 ```
 import cherrypy
-from indent.XmlWriter import *
+from indent_tools import XmlFactory

 class HelloWorld:
     def index(self):